fundid/fundid/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on a portfolio page
+- 🌱 I’m currently learning PHP Java and Python

 <!--
 **fundid/fundid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.